baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - It's possible to share an array, but only `array1` and `array2` can be shared.
 - Sharing information between bots is extremely brittle (due to the turn based nature of the game with haste effects, special shared variables, special array variables, variable scoping, and other limitations).
 Be very careful!

+## Moving

+- `move()` attempts to move at random.
+- `move(direction)` attempts to move your bot one tile in a given direction (string `'left'`, `'right'`, `'up'`, or `'down'`).
+- `moveTo(xTo, yTo)` will calculate a path towards the target coordinates and attempt to move you one tile further down that path.
+- `moveTo(entity)` attempts to find a path towards the given entity and move your bot one tile towards the entity.
+If entity can not be sensed, this command fails (either wasting turn or causing a random movement).
+- `canMove()`, `canMove(direction)`, `canMoveTo(xTo, yTo)`, and `canMoveTo(entity)` check if the corresponding action should be possible.
+EMP can not be used to disable movement.
+However, a move action will fail if you attempt to move on a tile which is occupied by a cloaked enemy (the enemy will be decloaked and you will have spent your action).
+- If you are attempting to move towards an entity or towards coordinates further than one tile away, and the shortest path is blocked, these commands may cause your bot to move _away_ from the given entity (following whichever shortest path it has calculated).
+If you want to minimize weird behavior, it's a good idea to avoid higher level APIs when moving.
+Instead, always move by explicitly declaring the tile where you want to move, e.g. `moveTo(x+1, y)`.
+- `moveToMiddle` is an undocumented API.
+Assuming it does something related to its name, you will not need it.
+- In addition to normal movement actions, a unit may move by teleporting or charging.

 ## Other useful APIs

 - `x` and `y` contain coordinates for your bot.
+- `moveTo(xTo, yTo)`
 - `getX(entity)` and `getY(entity)` return x and y coordinates for a given entity, given that your bot can sense it.
 The following syntax also works: `entity.x`, `entity.y`.
 - `life` contains currently remaining hit points for your bot (`lifePercent` is also available).
 - `getLife(entity)` and `getLifePercent(entity)` return the corresponding values for an entity if your bot can sense it.
 - The following utility functions are available: `abs`, `floor`, `ceil`, `min`, `max`, `round`, `size` (length of array).
 - `exists(entity)` will return true if the entity is not null and not undefined. `isDefined(entity)` also does the exact same thing.
+- `canSense(entity)` will return true if your bot can sense the target entity.
+It returns true when the target entity is within vision range (5 or 7 tiles depending if sensors are activated).
+Blocking vision (line of sight) is not possible, only range matters.
+Cloaked enemies can only be sensed when they have been ignited.
+This API may be useful if you are saving entity references in variables (your bot may have previously sensed an entity and saved its reference to a variable, but it may be unable to sense it next turn -- or another bot may have shared an entity reference to a shared variable).

 ## Not-so-useful APIs